 Examples of lithophytes include several Paphiopedilum orchids, ferns, many algae, and liverworts.
 Species that only grow on rock or gravel are obligate lithophytes.
 Species that grow on rocky substrates and elsewhere are facultative lithophytes.

-As nutrients tend to be rarely available to lithophytes or chasmophytes, many species of carnivorous plants can be viewed as being pre-adapted to life on rocks.
+Because nutrients are rarely available to lithophytes or chasmophytes, many carnivorous plant species can be viewed as preadapted to life on rocks.
 By consuming prey, these plants can gather more nutrients than non-carnivorous lithophytes.

 Source: wikipedia.org